cmu-21393-f25-group-D/options-hedge/README.md

 ## License

-MIT License - see LICENSE file for details
+MIT License - see [LICENSE](LICENSE) file for details.

+## Academic Integrity Notice

+This project was developed as coursework for CMU 21-393 (Operations Research).
+While the code is open source under the MIT License, we strongly encourage students in similar courses to develop their own solutions.
+This repository is intended as a reference and learning resource, not a template for submission.

 ## Acknowledgments